libcrypto/libcrypto/content/posts/workflow.md

 I think these are good starting points.
 Thinking the tooling or scripts through, I the below sounds the best approach IMHO:

   - Chaining bash aliases or functions.
 They have to be well commented, with predictable outputted file names
-  - Usage of `parallel` command when possible for efficiency
+  - Maybe usage of `parallel` command when possible for efficiency
   - Outputs in parsable `.txt` format, whenever possible

 ---